Yu-Gi-Oh! Arc-V (manga): Antagonists

 EVE is a woman who originates from another moment in time where she aided her lover Adam in developing Solid Vision for the benefit of humanity.
 But when Adam's being got scattered across time, only the G.O.D. card remained which she took into her possession while seeking out Yuya and Reiji to extract the scattered essence of Adam within them to restore her love.
 Using Duel Academy's duel disks to card people, she takes their energy hoping to revive Adam.
 However, Ren believing that the G.O.D. card is influencing her to regain its power, EVE is also revealed to suffer an illness which Isaac seeks to cure that seems to be connected with G.O.D as EVE stated that her life is tied with the card.
-After her followers have been defeated, EVE duels Yuya and hid brothers before being absorbed by G.O.D. after she pendulum summoned it.
-But EVE is defeated, the G.O.D. card now in Yuya's possession while she is reunited with Adam.
+After her followers have been defeated, EVE duels Yuya and his brothers before being absorbed by G.O.D. after she pendulum summoned it.
+EVE is eventually defeated, and following this, she's reunited with Adam whose essences returned and disappeared together with him.
 EVE uses a Mystic Factor Deck that focuses on all four Summoning types, with Genesis Omega Dragon as her ace.
 Her deck also includes monsters referencing past Yu-Gi-Oh anime main antagonist aces.
-She, like other Duel Academy's soldiers, Guroria and Gurēsu Tairā, have the Duel Academy Duel Disk which allows them to turn people, duel monsters, and objects into cards.
-Eve is later reunited with Adam, with tears in her eyes.